Ivan Vargić

-Ivan Vargić ([ǐʋan ʋâːrɡitɕ]; born 15 March 1987) is a Croatian footballer who plays as a goalkeeper for Krk.
+Ivan Vargić ([ǐʋan ʋâːrɡitɕ]; born 15 March 1987) is a Croatian former footballer who last played as a goalkeeper for Krk.
 He had played for Slovenian club FC Koper in the years before returning to Croatia.

 Club career

 Osijek

 Following two loans to HNK Vukovar '91 in Croatia's 2.
 HNL and FC Honka in Finland's Veikkausliiga, Vargić made his debut with NK Osijek in 1.
 HNL in April 2009.
 He earned 36 league caps before he left the club in 2013.

 Rijeka

 On 5 February 2013, HNK Rijeka announced that they have signed Vargić on a 4 1/2-year contract.
 During the 2015–16 1.
 HNL season, Vargić broke two Rijeka records: the longest streak without conceding a goal and goalkeeper who kept most clean sheets in one season.
 From 2 August 2015 to 4 October 2015, he did not concede a goal for 783 consecutive minutes, which is the second longest streak in the history of 1.
 HNL.
 During the 2015–16 1.
 HNL season, he conceded only 13 goals in 32 appearances, keeping 21 clean sheets.
 With 23 appearances, Vargić is also the club's most capped goalkeeper in Europe.